-Title IX protects faculty, staff and students against unlawful acts of sexual misconduct, including sexual violence, sexual harassment, sexual exploitation, intimate partner violence, dating violence, bullying (including cyber bullying) and stalking.
+Title IX protects faculty, staff, and students against unlawful acts of sexual misconduct, including sexual violence, sexual harassment, sexual exploitation, intimate partner violence, dating violence, bullying (including cyberbullying), and stalking.
 Taken together, these acts are termed sexual misconduct.
-The University prohibits retaliation for advocating for a right protected under Title IX.
+The university prohibits retaliation against advocation for a right protected under Title IX.

 Title IX Coordinator

-Dongguk University Los Angeles’ Title IX Coordinator, Student Services Coordinator, is available to all students, faculty, staff, guests and visitors to provide resources and answer questions regarding the process to report a possible violation of the institution’s policy.
-Any incident involving sexual misconduct, harassment or discrimination may be reported to the Title IX Coordinator.
-In her role as the Coordinator, Katie Star accepts the responsibility of upholding Dongguk University Los Angeles Title IX policy and is a confidential resource to those who may wish to discuss an incident but may not be ready to file a formal report.
+Dongguk University Los Angeles' Title IX coordinator, the student services coordinator, is available to all students, faculty, staff, guests, and visitors to provide resources and answer questions regarding the process of reporting a possible violation of the institution's policy.
+Any incident involving sexual misconduct, harassment, or discrimination may be reported to the Title IX Coordinator.
+In her role as the coordinator, student service coordinator accepts the responsibility of upholding Dongguk University Los Angeles Title IX policy and is a confidential resource to those who wish to discuss an incident but may not be ready to file a formal report.

 Notice of Non-Discrimination

 The university does not discriminate on the basis of race, color, ethnicity, national origin, age, sex, sexual orientation, gender identity or expression, physical or mental disability, religion, or any other protected class.

-The University does not discriminate on the basis of sex in its educational, extracurricular, athletic, or other programs or in the context of employment.
-Sexual misconduct, including sexual harassment as defined in this policy, is a form of sex discrimination that unjustly deprives a person of equal treatment.
-It is prohibited by Title IX of the Education Amendments of 1972, a federal law that provides that:
+The university does not discriminate on the basis of sex in its educational, extracurricular, athletic, or other programs, including in the context of employment.
+Sexual misconduct—that is, sexual harassment as defined in this policy—is a form of sex discrimination that unjustly deprives a person of equal treatment.
+It is prohibited by Title IX of the Education Amendments of 1972, a federal law that states: